Choosing The Correct Reticle Glass Size For Your Eyepiece

 on the inside of the bottom of the eyepiece.
 This is the end of

-the eyepiece that normally sets in the microscope's eyetube,
+the eyepiece that is positioned inside the microscope's eyetube,

 which is the tube that is attached to the microscope.